farwayer/react-native-enroute/README.md

 ## Changelog

+### 1.1.1

+- fix component can be rendered several times

 ### 1.1.0

-- daptation to latest react-navigation (1.2.1)
+- adaptation to latest react-navigation (1.2.1)

 ### 1.0.0